ezsystems/docker-php/README.md

 It is recommended to specify a tag with this format version number in your Docker / docker-compose use to avoid breaks in your application.

-#### Changelog
-- v2
-  - As done by upstream PHP image, switched to Debian 9 (debian:stretch-slim) for all supported images (PHP 5.6 - 7.2)
-  - Removed msgpack ext, replaced with igbinary _(+ configure for redis, memcached & session serialization)_
-- v1: Initial stable version

 ## Usage